Minimal History-Deterministic Co-B\"uchi Automata: Congruences and Passive Learning: Introduction

 Deterministic $\w$-automata are not a particularly promising model for canonization or learning.
 For deterministic $\w$-automata, no small canonical forms are known.
 The minimisation problem is NP-hard for all kinds of deterministic $\omega$-automata expressive enough to recognise all $\omega$-regular languages~\cite{Schewe10,Casares22,Abu.Ehl.NPhard2025}. \AP The only known subclass for which canonical minimal automata exist, are so-called deterministic weak Büchi automata (DWBA), for this class minimization is possible efficiently~\cite{Staiger83,Loding01}.

 \emph{History-deterministic automata} over $\w$-words are non-deterministic automata where the non-determinism can be resolved by a strategy depending only on the prefix of the $\w$-word read so far.
 This makes them suitable for use in game-based synthesis procedures \cite{HenzingerP06},\cite{Ehl.Kha.Fully2024}; see also \cite{BokerL23} for a recent survey.
-The class of co-B\"uchi history-deterministic automata is particularly attractive because: \begin{itemize} \item co-B\"uchi history-deterministic automata can be exponentially smaller than deterministic co-B\"uchi automata for the same language~\cite{Kup.Skr.Determinisation2015}, \item there exist canonical, minimal history-deterministic co-B\"uchi automata, and minimization can be done in deterministic polynomial time~\cite{Rad.Kup.Minimization2022}. \end{itemize} This is remarkable because co-Büchi languages are a standard class of $\w$-languages that appear in many contexts.
+In this work we deal with transition-based acceptance conditions as opposed to state-based conditions.
+In the following, when we speak of co-B\"uchi automata, we always refer to transition-based co-B\"uchi automata.
+Co-B\"uchi history-deterministic automata are particularly attractive because: \begin{itemize} \item they can be exponentially smaller than deterministic co-B\"uchi automata for the same language~\cite{Kup.Skr.Determinisation2015}, \item there exist canonical, minimal history-deterministic co-B\"uchi automata, and minimization can be done in deterministic polynomial time~\cite{Rad.Kup.Minimization2022}. \end{itemize} This is remarkable because co-Büchi languages are a standard class of $\w$-languages that appear in many contexts.
 They capture the persistence properties in the temporal hierarchy of \cite{MannaP89}, and every regular $\w$-language can be written as a finite Boolean combination of co-Büchi languages~\cite{Thomas90}.

 The existence of such canonical automata naturally raises the question of better understanding their structure.
 For instance, we can aim to describe them using congruences, similarly to the well-known description of minimal deterministic finite automata using the right congruence (see standard textbooks on automata theory like \cite{HopcroftU79}).
 We can then evaluate whether this new description offers any advantages.
 A quite obvious choice is to apply it to the passive learning problem which heavily relies on congruences and remains largely unsolved for $\w$-automata.
 Our contributions follow this plan.